branliu0/thenovices.github.io/_posts/2020-04-12-will-to-improve-citation.md

 [bnf]: https://gallica.bnf.fr/ark:/12148/bpt6k842422/f1.image

 This was a disappointing exercise.
-A perennial but empirically intractable questions that arises in politics and sociology is whether politicians and other elites really believe the things that they say.
+A perennial but empirically intractable question that arises in politics and sociology is whether politicians and other elites really believe the things that they say.
 Did they really believe in trickle-down economics, reducing the government deficit, or austerity, or was it just an ideological cloak for policies they knew would ultimately benefit the